 Field Description Comment TRANSFER FRAME SECONDARY HEADER FLAG Shall be '1' if Transfer Frame Secondary Header is present.
-Shall be '0' if Transfer Frame Secondary Header not is present.
+Shall be '0' if Transfer Frame Secondary Header is not present.
 In the TCM-S, the Transfer Frame Secondary Header is not used, so this field is always set to '0'.
 SYNCHRONIZATION FLAG Indicates type of data inserted in the Transfer Frame Data Field.
-It shall be '0'if octet-synchronized, '1' otherwise In the TCM-S, data is always inserted octet-synchronized, so this field is always set to '0' PACKET ORDER FLAG Packet Order Flag Always set to '0' in TCM-S SEGMENT LENGTH ID Shall be set to '11' if Synchronization Flag is set to '0' Set to '11' in TCM-S FIRST HEADER POINTER If the Synchronization Flag is set to '0', the First Header Pointer shall contain the position of the first octet of the first Packet that starts in the Transfer Frame Data Field.
-When valid data exist in frame, but no packet/segment header is present the First Header Pointer is set to '111111111111'.
-If the frame contains only idle data, the First Header Pointer is set to '111111111110'
+It shall be '0' if octet-synchronized, '1' otherwise.
+In the TCM-S, data is always inserted octet-synchronized, so this field is always set to '0'.
+PACKET ORDER FLAG Packet Order Flag.
+Always set to '0' in TCM-S. SEGMENT LENGTH ID Shall be set to '11' if Synchronization Flag is set to '0'.
+Set to '11' in TCM-S. FIRST HEADER POINTER If the Synchronization Flag is set to '0', the First Header Pointer shall contain the position of the first octet of the first Packet that starts in the Transfer Frame Data Field.
+When valid data exist in frame, but no packet/segment header is present the First Header Pointer is set to '1111111111111111111111111111111111